Credit Report Importance_Banner_WC

 What is a Credit Report?

 A credit report is a record of your past and current debts.
-It includes information about various types of credit accounts you may have had in the past, your payment history and certain other information, like credit limits.
+It includes information about various types of credit accounts you may have had in the past, your payment history, and certain other information, such as credit limits.
 It plays a significant role in determining one’s ability and credibility to avail of a loan, be it for any purpose.
-Read on to know all about the importance of credit report.

 Why Is Credit Report_WC